Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Experiments

 To measure why some instances are harder to forget, we perform 5 random samplings of $s=8$ from 8 different domains from the Training Data Extraction Challenge\footnote{\href{https://github.com/google-research/lm-extraction-benchmark}{https://github.com/google-research/lm-extraction-benchmark}} and perform unlearning on the \textsc{GPT-Neo 1.3B} LM.
 We also show the results of each individual run in Appendix \ref{appen:full_results}.
 As shown in Table \ref{table:domain}, despite undergoing the same number of token updates (10 epochs of unlearning), different domains result in vastly different outcomes; \textsc{enron emails} results in the average LM performance degradation of only -0.4\% while \textsc{uspto backgrounds} results in -4.5\% degradation.
 Furthermore, the final $\textsc{EL}_{10}$ varies depending on the domain, suggesting that some domains (e.g., \textsc{Freelaw}) are harder to forget than others.
 Lastly, domains that are more \textit{structured}, which means the data consists of some kind of patterns such as a list of emails (\textsc{enron emails}) or code (\textsc{github (code)}), seem to result in less degradation of LM performance in contrast to domains that are more \textit{unstructured}, which means the data consist of mostly raw English text such as a review for journal submission (\textsc{pubmed central}).
 We provide examples from each domain in Appendix \ref{appen:domain_samples}.
+However, further analysis of understanding exactly which components make unlearning work should be made in future work.